Les Houches lecture notes on moduli spaces of Riemann surfaces: Moduli spaces of Riemann surfaces

 Here $Z_0(\Lambda) = (\pi/N)^{N^2/2} \prod_{i,j} (\lambda_i + \lambda_j)^{-1/2}$ is a normalisation constant.
 By Wick's theorem, one can write the large $N$ expansion of $\log{ Z(\Lambda) }$ as a sum over trivalent ribbon graphs:

 where the sum is over all trivalent ribbon graphs of genus $g$ with $n$ labelled faces.

-To conclude, integration by parts (also known as \emph{Schwinger--Dyson equations} in this context) shows that $Z(\Lambda)$ satisfies the Virasoro constraints \labelcref{eq:Vir}, upon identification $\hbar = 2/N$ and the times with the normalised traces of $\Lambda$:
+To conclude, integration by parts (also known as \emph{Schwinger--Dyson equations} in this context) shows that $Z(\Lambda)$ satisfies the Virasoro constraints \labelcref{eq:Vir}, upon identification $\hbar = 2/N$ and the times with the normalised traces of $\Lambda$ which appear naturally in the expansion of the matrix model:

-It is worth mentioning that, through resurgence techniques (see \cite{ABS19} or I.~Aniceto's and M.~Mariño's lecture notes \cite{Ani,Mar}), one can compute the large genus asymptotic Witten's correlators \cite{EGGGL}, see \cref{fig:asymt}:
+It is worth mentioning that, through resurgence techniques (see \cite{ABS19} or I.~Aniceto's and M.~Mariño's lecture notes \cite{Ani,Mar26}), one can compute the large genus asymptotic Witten's correlators \cite{EGGGL}, see \cref{fig:asymt}:

 The subleading asymptotics are also accessible using resurgence.
-The first proof of this result uses combinatorial and probabilistic arguments, and is due to A.~Aggarwal \cite{Agg21}.
-Notice the Stokes constant $S = \iu$ and the instanton action $A = \frac{2}{3}$, corresponding to those of the Airy function.
-This is of course not a coincidence!
+The first proof of this result, using combinatorial and probabilistic arguments, is due to A.~Aggarwal \cite{Agg21}.
+Notice the Stokes constant $S = \iu$ and the instanton action $A = 2/3$, corresponding to those of the Airy function.
+This is, naturally, not a coincidence!